Government of Kuwait: Legislative branch

-The National Assembly is the legislature in Kuwait, established in 1963.
+The National Assembly was formerly the legislature, established in 1963.
 Its predecessor, the 1938 National Assembly was formally dissolved in 1939 after "one member, Sulaiman al-Adasani, in possession of a letter, signed by other Assembly members, addressed to Iraq's King Ghazi, requesting Kuwait's immediate incorporation into Iraq".
 This demand came after the merchant members of the Assembly attempted to extract oil money from Ahmad Al-Jaber Al-Sabah, a suggestion refused by him and upon which he instigated a crackdown which arrested the Assembly members in 1939.

-The National Assembly can have up to 50 MPs.
-Deputies are elected by one non-transferable vote to serve four-year terms.
-Members of the cabinet also sit in the parliament as deputies.
-The constitution limits the size of the cabinet to 16.
-The cabinet ministers have the same rights as the elected MPs, with the following two exceptions: they do not participate in the work of committees, and they cannot vote when an interpolation leads to a no-confidence vote against one of the cabinet members.
-In 2001, The George Washington University's Nathan J. Brown claimed Kuwait's National Assembly is the most independent parliament in the Arab world; in 2009, Israeli scholar Eran Segal claimed it is among the "strongest" parliaments in the Middle East.
+The National Assembly had up to 50 MPs.

 Gulf War

 During the 1990-1991 Gulf War, Saddam Hussein attempted to make Kuwait the 19th province of Iraq (known as Kuwait Governorate).
 During the Iraqi occupation, Ali Hassan al-Majid became the governor and took over what was left of the original government.

 VIP Flight

-The State of Kuwait operates several VIP jets used mainly by the Amir of Kuwait:
+The State of Kuwait operates several VIP jets used mainly by the Emir of Kuwait: